decaporg/decap-cms/website/content/blog/software-reviews-gold-medal-2023.md

 ---
 title: Decap Receives Software Reviews Gold Medal for 2023
-description: >-
+author: Martin Jagodic
-  Decap has been named a top content marketing tool in the Software Reviews Content Marketing Data Quadrant Awards for 2023.
+description: Decap has been named a top content marketing tool in the Software Reviews Content Marketing Data Quadrant Awards for 2023.
+twitter_image: /img/sr-gold_medal-2023.png
 date: 2023-05-15T08:00:00.000Z
-author: Martin Jagodic
-twitter_image: /img/preview-link-published.png
 ---
 Decap (ex-Netlify CMS) has been recognized as a top content marketing tool in the 2023 Software Reviews Content Marketing Data Quadrant Awards.
 With a score of 9.1 out of 10 and 100% user satisfaction, Decap proves its value in enhancing content marketing workflows.